-Remove the rails, pull-out shelves, accessories and ovenware from the cooking compartment beforehand.
+Remove shelf supports, rails, accessories and ovenware from the cooking compartment.
 Thoroughly clean the smooth enamel surfaces in the cooking compartment, the inside of the appliance door and the glass cover on the interior lighting.

-- 1. Set the 3D hot air type of heating.

-- 2. Set the maximum temperature.

-- Start the mode and leave it to run for at least one hour.
+- 1. Set the hot air type of heating for the main oven. - 2.
+Set the maximum temperature. - 3.
+Start the mode and leave it to run for at least one hour.